 This is by far the best appetizer on this website, at least that is my personal opinion.
 I hope you love it as much as I do!

-Thanks so much for stopping by my site!
-If you liked what you saw, please make sure to share it via social media, or even send the direct link to your family and friends via email.
-Either way, I super appreciate it!
+Thanks so much for stopping by my blog and supporting my endeavors to make people’s lives a little easier/better/more affordable.
+If you liked this recipe post, or found it helpful in any way, please make sure to share it with your family, friends, and co-workers via social media…or you could even send them the direct link via email.
+Whichever way you choose to spread the love, I super appreciate it! ~Sarah

-Here are links to five of my other recipe posts that you may also like:
+Here are links to several of my other recipe posts that you may also like:

 *Update: Please note that this recipe was originally posted to this website on 11/10/2011, but it was in great need of a refresh so it now is more user friendly/shareable and has a free printable recipe card.